Generic Name: Fosphenytoin sodium

 Status Epilepticus Dosing Regimen

-The dose of IV Fosphenytoin (15 to 20 mg PE/kg) that is used to treat status epilepticus is administered at a maximum rate of 150 mg PE/min.
-The typical Fosphenytoin infusion administered to a 50 kg patient would take between 5 and 7 minutes.
+The dose of IV Fosphenytoin sodium injection (15 to 20 mg PE/kg) that is used to treat status epilepticus is administered at a maximum rate of 150 mg PE/min.
+The typical Fosphenytoin sodium injection infusion administered to a 50 kg patient would take between 5 and 7 minutes.
 Note that the delivery of an identical molar dose of phenytoin using parenteral Dilantin or generic phenytoin sodium injection cannot be accomplished in less than 15 to 20 minutes because of the untoward cardiovascular effects that accompany the direct intravenous administration of phenytoin at rates greater than 50 mg/min.

-If rapid phenytoin loading is a primary goal, IV administration of Fosphenytoin is preferred because the time to achieve therapeutic plasma phenytoin concentrations is greater following IM than that following IV administration (see DOSAGE AND ADMINISTRATION).
+If rapid phenytoin loading is a primary goal, IV administration of Fosphenytoin sodium injection is preferred because the time to achieve therapeutic plasma phenytoin concentrations is greater following IM than that following IV administration (see DOSAGE AND ADMINISTRATION).

 Cardiovascular Risk Associated with Rapid Infusion